proudhAteR/Schedule_Maker/README.md

   brew install poppler
 ```

-**Note:** You may also need to install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine or [Paddle OCR](https://github.com/PaddlePaddle/PaddleOCR) system dependencies based on your OS.
+You  also need to install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine or [Paddle OCR](https://github.com/PaddlePaddle/PaddleOCR) system dependencies based on your OS.

 - On macOs: